OLIMEX/OLINUXINO/SOFTWARE/A20/A20-build/README.txt

 # sync
 # umount /mnt/sdX2

-at this point you have Debian on your SD card second partition and you have an SD card ready to boot debian on A20-SOM or A20-OLinuXino-MICRO or A20-OLinuXino-LIME or A20-OLinuXino-LIME2
+at this point you have Debian on your SD card second partition and you have an SD card ready to boot Debian on A20-SOM or A20-OLinuXino-MICRO or A20-OLinuXino-LIME or A20-OLinuXino-LIME2

 Connect USB-SERIAL-CABLE-F to UEXT Tx, Rx and GND, or connect a HDMI screen.
 Put the SD-card apply power according to A20 board type.You should see Uboot and then Kernel messages on the console

 default username/password is : root / olimex